chicholegui/AdClickPredictor/README.md

 I wanted to explore how we can peek inside the "black box" of a trained model:
 - **Interactive Visualization:** Experimenting with how changing inputs (like Age or Time on Site) affects the model's confidence in real-time.
-- **Model Behavior:** You might notice some extreme predictions (e.g., close to 100% probability for very low internet usage).
+- **Model Behavior:** You might notice some extreme predictions (e.g., close to 100% probability for very low internet usage, less % for younger ages and viceversa).
 This reflects what the model learned from the exam dataset, including its biases and outliers.

 ## 🛠️ Tools Used